JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

   caption: [AIC, BIC comparison of different models orders from @sec:3_5, @sec:3_6, @sec:3_7] ) <fig:3_7_aic_bic_model_comparison>

-This is a classic Elbow curve.
+This is a classic _elbow_ curve.
 In various modelling fields, information theoretical measures or straight residual measures (such as MSE, etc.) are plotted against different model variations.
-The general idea is, to deduce at which point, there is a good trade-off between parameters of the model and the model performance.
+The general idea is, to deduce at which point there is a good trade-off between parameters of the model and the model performance.
-In this case, we have the x-axis as increasing model order, hence increasing complexity and proneness to overfitting.
+In this case, we have the $x$-axis as increasing model order, hence increasing complexity and proneness to overfitting.
 Hence, we are looking for a trade-off between performance and model complexity.
 It is an interesting choice of metric to do this kind of plot.
 AIC and BIC inherently punish model complexity, as long as $log(n) > 2$, the BIC does even more so; this also explains the slight difference between those two curves.
-Thus they theoretically already account for one of the decision parameter that such Elbow-curve is intended to help with.
+Thus they theoretically already account for one of the decision parameter that such elbow-curve is intended to help with.
 If we look at the plot, there is a clear trend towards the more complex AR(2)-X(2,2) model.
 Traditionally, the decision here would be to select the AR(1)-X(1,1) model, as it already performs relatively well and the performance gain to the more complex model is very small.
-Hence, favour simplicity before performance, in the hope of better generalisation.

-However, as the AIC and BIC both already punish the increased model complexity of AR(2)-X(2,2) model, but still produce a lower score, the interpretation would yield in: "more complex, but worth it".
+However, as the AIC and BIC both already punish the increased model complexity of AR(2)-X(2,2) model, but still produce a lower score, which yields the interpretation that the increased performance is a worthwhile trade-off.
 Therefore, the model selection would fall onto the AR(2)-X(2,2) model.

-== RMSE metric and Prediction on test-dataset<sec:3_8>
+== RMSE Metric and Prediction on Test Data Set <sec:3_8>

 We now use the on the training dataset estimated parameters $hat(Theta)$ and use those for one-step predictions on the test dataset with an accordingly constructed design matrix.